Grattan Bridge is located at the end of Capel Street & links to the Dublin Quays & Parliament Street.

 Photos of the decorative inlay on the Sunlight Chambers building on the corner of Parliament Street Dublin.

-Built in 1902, the Italianate style building was originally the headquarters for the Lever Brothers detergent company & their product Sunlight Soap.
+Built in 1902, the Italianate style building was originally the headquarters for the Lever Brothers detergent company & their products including Sunlight Soap.
 The friezes depict people in various settings washing & cleaning using Sunlight soap.

 |